bsobocki/C-_STL_Algorithms_DataStructures/iterators/README.md

 ## Iterator Generators

 You can use iterators not only for get elements from the collection.
-It can also be used to push back or push front some elements to the container and to move elements.
+They can also be used to push back or push front some elements to the container and to move elements.

 ### back_inserter